13 online icebreakers, energizer games, and activities to make your next workshop more engaging

 3. Meditation and breathing

-It is a hard task leaving the stress of the day-to-day job behind and jumping directly into being creative and present.
+It is a hard task to leave the stress of the day-to-day job behind and jump directly into being creative and present.
 Short meditation and breathing exercises are a great way to lower the pulse and switch the context.
 It’s amazing what 10 minutes of relaxation can do for clarity and focus.
-There are tons of free meditation exercises available on Youtube, Spotify, as well as meditation apps like Headspace.
+There are tons of free meditation exercises available on Youtube, and Spotify, as well as meditation apps like Headspace.

 4. Reflection break in writing

 Reflection is a crucial part of learning.
-To reflect on a previous act or situation will uncover new perspectives and insights.
+Reflecting on a previous act or situation will uncover new perspectives and insights.
 When the participants have to document their thoughts clearly enough for others to understand, they’re able to truly reflect on what they have learned or contemplated.

 Take some quiet time for writing during the session and then share —you will create a social learning experience by doing this together.